codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 ### Prerequisites

 1. Get your JIRA instance credentials by following the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
-1. Note down the following as you will need to complete the integration with Codefresh:
+1. Note down the following as you will need them to complete the integration with Codefresh:

   * JIRA URL
   * JIRA username/email to be used for the integration